justinhj/InterviewQuestions/README.md

 - `sequenceA` - which uses an applicative functor to turn `F[G[A]]` into `G[F[A]]` when `G` is an applicative

 You will be graded on code cleanliness, as well as completeness.
-It's not required, but tests would be nice as well, for your own sake.
+Once you have a working implementation, we would like to see test code that proves your solution is sane and valid in the `test` directory.
+You've been provided `scalatest` for the task.
 Feel free to use any resources at your disposal, aside from having other people do it for you, and try your best!

 *Note: Please do not use the standard API functions, such as List.foldRight in your implementations*